Research

 Current program of research

 Justice-Oriented Literacy Assessment for a Digital and AI-Mediated World is the umbrella program that currently organises much of my work.
-It builds on my earlier research on the social consequences of assessment and extends that work into questions of digital communication, AI-enabled feedback, and culturally responsive assessment design.
+It builds on earlier research on the social consequences of assessment and extends that work into questions of digital communication, AI-enabled feedback, and culturally responsive assessment design.

 When assessments fail to represent that complexity, they do more than mismeasure performance.
 They distort teaching, restrict opportunity, and reproduce injustice.